 9. If your film is selected for the Festival, you will be sent an email confirmation by Friday 19 April 2019.

 10. The St Kilda Film Festival will tour a selection of films featured in the Festival around Victoria from July through to September 2019.
-All films entered in the St Kilda Film Festival must be available for touring.
+All films entered in the St Kilda Film Festival will be considered for touring.

 11. The St Kilda Film Festival only screens productions finished on QuickTime Video Codecs: Apple Pro Res 422/4444 or H.264.
-We do NOT screen from Beta SP or HDCam.
-Please see the Screening Formats & Audio Specifications page for more information.
+We do NOT screen from Beta SP, HDCam or DVD.
 To ensure your entry is screened correctly, you must include screening gauge and ratio details as requested on the entry form.